© Jeff Stacey | Last updated: 29 August 2021

 So “blessing” referred to various ways that God was making it possible to accomplish His primary purpose THROUGH people and creatures on Earth.
 He would abundantly favour them all!

 1A6(c) God’s priorities in His blessing of the sea creatures, birds, land creatures and people

 God blessed the sea creatures to multiply and “fill” the seas, and the birds to “increase upon (but not fill) the earth” Gen 1:22.
 Surprisingly, God did not “bless” the land creatures in the same way Gen 1:24-25.
 Why was this?

 God’s declared blessing for the people was that they would multiply and “fill” the Earth and also “subdue” and “rule over” the Earth and all of its sea and land creatures and birds Gen 1:28.
-But people would only be able to inhabit the land areas and not the seas.
+But people would only be able to inhabit the land areas and not the air or seas.
 So if the other land creatures also “filled” the land, that would put survival pressures upon them as well as the people and perhaps the birds.
 But the sea creatures “filling” the seas would not cause such conflicts.
 So God’s limited blessing of the birds and omission of blessing for the land creatures were probably related to His intended dominant roles for the people.

-This priority given to the people implies that the whole of creation was meant to be people-serving.2
+This priority given to the people implies that the whole of creation was meant primarily to be people-serving.2

 1A6(d) God abundantly provided for all life on Earth